-During your investigation of the "Malediction of the Jiangshi" you may see in the distance 3 brick towers.
+During your investigation of the "Malediction of the Jiangshi" in Hoi An, you may see in the distance 3 brick towers.
 We invite you to make a short detour to look at them more closely.

 These towers located on the banks of the river "Song Thu" are neither ancient watchtowers nor the remains of a fortress.
 They are in fact old brick kilns.
 Few years ago, there used to be there a traditional bricks factory.